marxin/texi2rst-generated/sphinx/share/md.rst

   be visually aligned in the machine description even if they have different number of constraints and modifiers.

-  .. index:: m in constraint

-  .. index:: memory references in constraints
+  .. index:: m in constraint, memory references in constraints

 m
   A memory operand is allowed, with any kind of address that the machine